linux-integrity/ima-doc/ima-configuration.rst

    appraise func=MODULE_CHECK appraise_type=imasig

-Regardless of those configuration flags, ``CONFIG_IMA_ARCH_POLICY`` adds these rules to measure the kernel and kernel modules:
+Regardless of those configuration flags, ``CONFIG_IMA_ARCH_POLICY`` adds these rules to measure the kernel and kernel modules.
+It does not differentiate between secure and trusted boot.

 ::